 There is a real psychology behind bed bugs that helps to aid in their spread.
 Getting past this and getting treatment quickly is your best chance to alleviate the problem quickly and without huge costs.
 Using preventative measures to keep them at-bay is a good idea to keep bed bugs out of your home.
 Never a guarantee, but helpful for sure.
 If you feel like you have a bed bug problem it is never a bad idea to have a professional come out to inspect your home, apartment, dorm, retreat cabin, etc.

 We at Johnson Pest Control are Bed Bug Free certified by Bed Bug University, the foremost authority and training center for bed bug research and removal.
-We have bed bug K-9 inspection capabilities where trained dogs are able to detect even the most minute presence of bed bugs.
 Check out all our bed bug services and treatments.